Improving Automated Driving through POMDP Planning with Human Internal States: Background

 Though POMDPs are very powerful in terms of expression, even the class of finite-horizon POMDPs is PSPACE-complete, indicating that it is unlikely that efficient general exact algorithms for large problems will be discovered \cite{papadimitriou1987complexity}.
 Because of this, approximations are used.
 In this work, five different approximate POMDP solution methods, described in detail in \cref{sec:planning}, are considered.
 All of these approaches use variants of Monte Carlo tree search (MCTS)~\cite{browne2012mcts} with double progressive widening (DPW)~\cite{couetoux2011double}, but each makes a different set of assumptions.

-Given an initial state (or belief in the POMDP case), a policy may be represented by a tree with alternating layers of state and action nodes in the MDP case or observation and action nodes in the POMDP case.
+Given an initial state (or belief in the POMDP case), a policy may be represented by a tree with alternating layers of state and action nodes in the MDP case or observation and action nodes in the POMDP case (see \cref{fig:approaches} for depictions of several approximate versions of such a tree).
 MCTS uses Monte Carlo simulations to incrementally construct and search only important parts of this tree.

 This technique reduces computation compared to an exact offline (PO)MDP solution (which is impossible for a problem as large as this) in several ways.
 First, by computing actions \emph{online} starting from the current state, the solver must only consider states that are likely to be visited in the near future.
 Second, by estimating the value function $Q(s, a)$ (or $Q(b, a)$ in the POMDP case) at each action node and running more simulations for actions that are promising according to an upper confidence bound~\cite{browne2012mcts}, it limits computation wasted on parts of the tree that are not likely to be in the optimal policy.